Japanese Hair Straightening: A Complete Guide

 To all the enthusiastic ones who love glossy, straight, shiny, and model-style hair, Japanese Hair Straightening treatment (a.k.a.
 Thermal Reconditioning or Thermal Retexturing) is no fancy name.
 Japanese hair straightening technique is a method that straightens all the hair strands permanently using a specially made chemical solution for this purpose.

-While there are several chemical solutions available for Japanese hair straightening treatment, we at Westport Hair & Co prefer using Liscio Crystal Cream by Milbon, one of the top 100 beauty brands in the world.
-The Liscio Crystal contains Ammonium Thioglycolate, which is certified as a safe agent for hair treatments by the CIR (Cosmetic Ingredient Review) report.
+While several chemical solutions are available for Japanese hair straightening treatment, we at Westport Hair & Co prefer using Liscio Crystal Cream by Milbon, one of the top 100 beauty brands in the world.
+The Liscio Crystal contains Ammonium Thioglycolate, which the CIR (Cosmetic Ingredient Review) report certifies as a safe agent for hair treatments.

 Some of the other chemical compounds used in Japanese hair straightening technique are the following: